GPUthesteve/AS_A333_P3D_Patch/readme.md

 <img width="908" height="852" alt="image" src="https://github.com/user-attachments/assets/dbc21790-1033-4979-84e6-7c8ee7d8ee95" />

-Bring back "Ground Reference line" that was missing, Recoloring some elements, and more.... installation
+Bring back "Ground Reference line" that was missing, Recoloring some elements, and more....

+installation
 1. navigate to `SimObjects\Airplanes\Aerosoft A330 Professional Base`, you'd see a folder named `Panel_Fallback`, go in it, and you'll see bunch of other folders, look for `displays`
 2. replace 2 xml files (`pfd_cpt/fo.xml`) with ones you got from here.

 # Potato VC Textures
-2k downscaled VC textures for better vram usage/moar fps. installation
+2k downscaled VC textures for better vram usage/moar fps.

+installation
 1. Navigate to `SimObjects\Airplanes\Aerosoft A333 RR Professional`, you will see a folder named `texture_FallbackVC`,
 2. go in that folder then put these new textures you got from here.

-# Fake "Howl/Spool" sound removal
+# ASC "Howl/Spool" sound removal
-This spool sound reportedly crash some simulators, especially with P3Dv5, disable this would fix the crash. installation
+This spool sound reportedly crash some simulators, especially with P3Dv5, disable this would fix the crash.

+installation
 1. Navigate to `SimObjects\Airplanes\Aerosoft A333 RR Professional`, you will see a panel folder (named `panel` as you might know), go in it
 2. replace `asc.cfg` with the one you gotfrom here